scopenco/build-tools/README.md

 Installing
 ----------

-The scripts from src/ directory  and repository/ can be placed in your $HOME dir or where you need.
+1) The scripts from src/ directory  and repository/ can be placed in your $HOME dir or where you need.
 You should edit scripts and set python modules directory.
+2) Install build-tools from yum repo http://createrepo.com
+3) Use chef-kitchen and deploy cookbook https://github.com/scopenco/chef-build-tools for build creation

 Running
 -------

-you can run build.sh or you build script with args:
+you can run example build scripts:
+> ./build-el5.sh
-> ./build.sh
+> ./build-el6.sh

 Detailed example in wiki.